FetaFix: Automatic Fault Localization and Repair of Deep Learning Model Conversions: Methodology

 We extract the weight and bias tensors for each of the convolutional layers.
 Starting from the most suspicious layer in the ranked list, we compare the corresponding \source\ and \target\ tensors element-wise for each of the layers.
 We flatten the tensors to facilitate comparison.
 For correct model conversions, we expect the weights and biases for the \source\ and \target\ model layers to match exactly.
 Values for model weights and biases are only affected during model training or optimization, neither of which is part of model conversion.
+In addition to convolutions, we also perform comparison of weights and biases in neighboring layers, e.g., batch normalization nodes preceding and/or succeeding the convolutional nodes).
 Consequently, differences identified during the comparison of weights and bias tensors for layers across \source\ and \target\ point to potential problems in those layers.
-We output all the layers that have differences identified in weights and bias tensors between \source\ and \target.
+We output all the layers that have differences identified in weights and bias tensors between \source\ and \target\, and pass it to the repair component.